ngauthier/oo-web-go-post/post.md

 Next up, we have `app`'s `ServeHTTP`.
 This is the only method we have to implement to satisfy the `http.Handler` interface.
 And all we have to do is delegate it right to our mux.
 What we're saying here is that we want our mux to respond to all web requests and then use our routing definitions to then call the function that handles the route.

 Finally, we have our humble `foo` which is almost unchanged.
-The only difference is that it is call on `app` and when it logs it accesses the `app`'s logger.
+The only difference is that it is called on `app` and it logs via the `app`'s logger.

 So, let's talk about growth!
 First of all, we can very easily move our app to it's own package.
 That's great because we can isolate its dependencies and completely protect its unexported methods.
 When we grow our app, we don't have to change our `main` at all, we simply add more handlers to the mux in `New()` and map them to functions.

 Additionally, as our dependencies grow, we have an obvious place to put them: the `app` struct.
 We could add a third party api client object, a metrics reporter, a database, and whatever else!
+It's also clear that these should be initialized in New, and any configuration they need become parameters for `New()`.
+Most of the time, this becomes an environment variable that `main` reads and sends right to `New()`.
+It's a great pattern.

-When we go to test our app, we can bypass `New()` and construct an `app` directly (since tests are part of the package being tested) and then we can inject fakes for our apps dependencies and make sure they are used properly.
+Then, when we go to test our app, we can bypass `New()` and construct an `app` struct directly (since tests are part of the package being tested) and then we can inject fakes for our app's dependencies and make sure they are used properly.
 We can also test each handling function individually.

 The bottom line here is we've created our web app as a package with a concise and usable API.
 We've encapsulated and protected our dependencies and removed them from the global scope.
 And last but not least, we've created clear places to add code when more functionality is added.
 This helps the code stay clean in the future.